andrepuschmann/academic-kickstart/content/authors/admin/_index.md

 I am the VP Engineering in Software Radio Systems, the company behind srsLTE.
 I am coordinating the commercial 5G activities and lead the C-V2X development.

-Prior to that I was working as a  postdoctoral researcher at Trinity College Dublin, Ireland and Ilmenau University of Technology, Germany.
+Prior to that, I was working as a  postdoctoral researcher at Trinity College Dublin, Ireland and Ilmenau University of Technology, Germany.